-Unfortunately, inadequate funding means four other Public Health Centers may have to close: in Auburn, Federal Way, Northshore in Bothell, and Greenbridge in White Center.
+Unfortunately, inadequate funding means three other Public Health Centers may have to close: in Auburn, Federal Way, and Northshore in Bothell.
 While the Northshore Center would close, one of its satellite clinics would remain open.

 Site-closure proposals were made with the goal of maximizing services to as many clients as possible.
 While support services for pregnant women and children and for family planning will be lost at these locations, they will continue to be offered at six other locations in King County, including Kent, Renton and Eastgate.

 Prevention services also face reductions

 More broadly, reductions would impact a range of core public services such as reducing the capacity for disease investigations, and curtailing Public Health work on tobacco and obesity prevention.
 (For more examples and details, see additional links above.)

 Public Health is very concerned about the impacts on clients and staff.
 Leadership is working hard with partners across the community to develop alternatives for clients and other ways to mitigate some of the cuts.

 Altogether, the proposed reductions could potentially lead to more than 200 layoffs.

 EMS and restaurant inspections not impacted

 The department's top priority is preserving the core, irreplaceable functions that only Public Health is able to provide.

 Most Public Health funds come from grants, levies or fees that are dedicated for specific purposes, and cannot be shifted to other services.
 For example, emergency medical services (EMS) are funded by levy dollars that can only be used for EMS.
 Restaurant inspections are paid for by fees.